toddheitmann/toddheitmann.com/content/blog/technology/how-i-built-this-website.md

 The short time to go from nothing to a live website was faster than I expected.
 I hope you find this website an encouraging, challenging or intriguing place!

 Have an idea for future work or updates?
 Find a design flaw or coding mistake?
 Any questions about how to get started on your own computer?
-Reach out to me on twitter [@toddheitmann](https://twitter.com/toddheitmann) or [email me](mailto:me@toddheitmann.com).
+Reach out to me on twitter [@toddheitmann](https://twitter.com/toddheitmann) and send me a DM.